bipin1611/bipin1611/README.md

 ## About Me

 I'm an Aeronautical Engineering graduate turned passionate software developer with over 4 years of experience in the IT industry.
 My journey into the world of coding began with a fascination for solving complex problems and creating impactful software solutions.
 Self-taught and constantly learning, I've honed my skills in various technologies and contributed to diverse domains such as e-commerce, education, logistics, social apps, and finance.

-## Technical Skills

-### Frontend
-- React.js
-- Next.js
-- Angular
-- Vue.js
-- jQuery

-### Backend
-- PHP
-- Laravel
-- Cakephp
-- Node.js

-### Databases
-- SQL
-- MySQL
-- PostgreSQL

-### Others
-- AWS
-- Docker
-- Git
-- RESTful APIs

-## Continuous Learning

 I'm committed to continuous learning and staying updated with the latest industry trends.
 Currently exploring Blockchain and Rust.

+#### Technical Skills
+PHP, Node.js, Laravel, SQL, MySQL, PostgreSQL, React.js, Next.js, Angular, Vue.js, jQuery, Cakephp, AWS, Docker, RESTful APIs, Git
-## Let's Connect
+### Let's Connect
 - [LinkedIn](https://www.linkedin.com/in/bipin-parmar-ba2460134)
 - [Email](mailto:parmarbipin96013@gmail.com)